-The Group has subsidiaries in Singapore, Malaysia, Hong Kong, Vietnam, Indonesia and China, as well as more than 20 distributors in the Southeast Asia ("SEA") region covering countries such as Thailand and the Philippines, and also in other countries such as Mauritius, Australia and Sri Lanka.
+The Group has subsidiaries in Singapore, Malaysia, Hong Kong, Vietnam, Indonesia, Myanmar and China, as well as distributors in the Southeast Asia ("SEA") region and also in other countries such as Mauritius, Australia, Turkey and Sri Lanka.
 Far East is a leading distributor of commercial and light industrial refrigeration systems and products in the SEA region, with manufacturing facilities in China.
-On 16 April 2019, Far East completed its acquisition of M-Tech Air-Con & Security Engineering Pte Ltd, and since then, participates in air-conditioning contracting works relating to the Air-conditioning and Mechanical Ventilation ("ACMV") industry as well.
+On 16 April 2019, Far East completed its acquisition of M-Tech Air-Con & Security Engineering Pte Ltd, and since then, takes on air-conditioning contracting works in the Air-conditioning and Mechanical Ventilation ("ACMV") industry as well.